 I applaud the fact that recommendations exist within the government to develop plans for this very serious threat.
 The report spells out much detail in this regard.

 The best thing that .gov can do is make efforts towards hardening the grid (perhaps an impossible task).
-One thought is to mandate that we make our own EHV (Extra High Voltage) power line transformers, and inventory spares here in the United States.
+One thought is to mandate that we (here in the United States) make our own EHV (Extra High Voltage) power line transformers, and inventory spares here in the U.S. rather than overseas.
 The lead-time on building these are 6 months to 1 year and they’re built overseas.
 But there’s so much more…

 The United States Achilles Heel